VCS (Visible Content Store) is the default storage engine for Nuxeo documents.

 When using a sequence, the document ids will be simple incremental small integers instead of randomly-generated UUIDs.

 Note that switching this option to a new value will require a full dump, manual conversion and restore of your database, so it should be specified before starting Nuxeo for the first time.

-It is possible to configure the document types you want to index or you want to exclude from full-text indexing.
-This is possible using the tags
+It's possible to configure the document types you want to index or you want to exclude from full-text indexing.
+This is possible using the sub-elements

 <includedTypes> <type>File</type> <type>Note</type> </includedTypes>

 If you set both included and excluded types, only the included types configuration will be taken into account.